alex-feel/terraform-cloudflare-zone/README.md

 ## Usage

-Example of using the module can be found [here](https://github.com/alex-feel/terraform-cloudflare-zone/tree/main/examples).
+Examples of using the module can be found [here](https://github.com/alex-feel/terraform-cloudflare-zone/tree/main/examples).

 You can find detailed usage information in [USAGE.md](https://github.com/alex-feel/terraform-cloudflare-zone/blob/main/USAGE.md).